zzz0121/TV_FT/README_en.md

 > [!IMPORTANT]\
 > The following addresses may fail to be accessed domestically.
 It is recommended to prepend a proxy address for use.
-> You can reply with "CDN" on the public account to obtain it.
+> The public account can reply with "CDN" to obtain it.

-### Interface source
+### Live Sources

 - Default